Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

 \subsubsection{Photon index $\Gamma$}

-To reconstruct the distribution of the photon index $\Gamma$ with ReMPI, we need to extend the redistribution matrix to two parameters, because the measurement of $\Gamma$ strongly depends on $N_\mathrm{H}$, as shown in figure~11 of Paper~\rom{1}, and the flat $N_\mathrm{H}$ distribution assumed in the simulation is probably very different from the reality.
-While in principle using more bins could be more accurate, here we simply use an $8\times2$ two-dimensional histogram model for the joint distribution of $\Gamma$ and $N_\mathrm{H}$, because our data sample has a limited number of sources and our main goal for this exercise is to reconstruct the distribution of $\Gamma$.
-The two bins in the $N_\mathrm{H}$ dimension are separated at the boundary between absorbed and unabsorbed sources, at $N_\mathrm{H}=10^{22}$\,cm$^{-2}$, while for $\Gamma$ the bins are uniform from 1.2 to 2.6.
+To reconstruct the distribution of the photon index $\Gamma$ with FFPI, we need to extend the transfer matrix to two parameters, because the measurement of $\Gamma$ strongly depends on $N_\mathrm{H}$, as shown in figure~11 of Paper~\rom{1}, and the flat $N_\mathrm{H}$ distribution assumed in the simulation is probably very different from the reality.
+While in principle using more bins could be more accurate, here we simply used an $8\times2$ two-dimensional histogram model for the joint distribution of $\Gamma$ and $N_\mathrm{H}$, because our data sample has a limited number of sources and our main goal for this exercise is to reconstruct the distribution of $\Gamma$.
+The two bins in the $N_\mathrm{H}$ dimension were separated at the boundary between absorbed and unabsorbed sources, at $N_\mathrm{H}=10^{22}$\,cm$^{-2}$, while for $\Gamma$ the bins were uniform from 1.2 to 2.6.

-We test ReMPI on the same sample as introduced in Sect.~\ref{parametric method}, and the result is illustrated in Fig.~\ref{fig:simul_gamma_recon}, together with the one using the parametric method.
-The true $\Gamma$ distribution is correctly recovered by ReMPI and the result in general agrees with that of the parametric one.
+We tested FFPI on the same sample as introduced in Sect.~\ref{parametric method}, and the result is illustrated in Fig.~\ref{fig:simul_gamma_recon}, together with the one using the parametric method.
+The true $\Gamma$ distribution is correctly recovered by FFPI and the result in general agrees with that of the parametric one.
 However, our method corrects for biased PDFs whereas the parametric method does not.
-This allows ReMPI to recover the peak more precisely, as the median of the distribution reconstructed by ReMPI is around the true value (1.75), whereas the parametric method biases $\Gamma$ towards larger values, as discussed in Sect.~\ref{parametric method}.
+This allows FFPI to recover the peak more precisely, as the median of the distribution reconstructed by FFPI is around the true value (1.75), whereas the parametric method biases $\Gamma$ toward larger values, as discussed in Sect.~\ref{parametric method}.